Letsmoe/astro-typesafe-api/README.md

 When the method is called in the browser, the arguments passed to it are serialized as query parameters and a `GET` HTTP request is made to the Astro server.
 The result is deserialized from the response and returned by the call.

-Note that, by default, only endpoints within the `src/pages/api` directory are exposed on the `api` object.
-Additionally, the endpoints must all be typescript files.
-For example, `src/pages/x.ts` and `src/pages/api/x.js` will **not** be made available to `astro-typesafe:client`.
+Note that only endpoints within the `src/pages` directory are exposed on the imported objects.
+Additionally, the endpoints must all be typescript files and not start with `_`.
+For example, `src/pages/api/_x.ts` and `src/pages/api/x.js` will **not** be made available to `astro-typesafe:client` or `astro-typesafe:server`.

 ### Call from the server